SolidDigital/sync-gravity-forms-hubspot/README.md

-# HubSpot Plugin
+=== Solid Dynamics ===

+== Description ==
-This plugin allows you to link your gravity forms to hubspot forms, so when you submit the gravity form, it pushes to the hubspot form.
+This plugin allows you to link your Gravity Forms to the forms in your Hubspot account, so when you submit the Gravity Form, it pushes to the Hubspot form.

-## Dev workflow
-- Clone the project to your local
-- dev
-- run `./deploy.sh` to deploy your changes to https://hubspotsd.wpengine.com/

-## Hubspot steps
+This will require a few steps to set up:

+`Hubspot steps`
 - Marketing > Forms - add new form.
 Add fields you need.
 - Copy portal id from hubspot url.
 Add to plugin.
 - Settings Cog > Integrations > Private App - Add private app; for Scopes enable Standard > Forms.
 Add access token to plugin.

-## Gravity forms steps
+`Gravity forms steps`
 - Add new form - match the fields of the hubspot form.
 - Special context variable available `hs_context_pageName`, which you can pull in the page name dynamically.
 - Add fields and set the HubSpot Field Name for each